Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 But as incredible as they are, there is more to Alberta than just Jasper and Banff.
 Waterton Lakes National Park is their smaller and lesser-known cousin.
 Every bit as beautiful, it is also one half of the Waterton-Glacier International Peace Park, with Glacier National Park in the United States.

-Meanwhile, Elk Island National Park near Edmonton is a conservation centre of wood and plains bison, while Wood Buffalo National Park in northern Alberta is Canada’s largest (and the world’s second largest) national park!
+Meanwhile, Elk Island National Park, a popular day trip from Edmonton, is a conservation centre of wood and plains bison, while Wood Buffalo National Park in northern Alberta is Canada’s largest (and the world’s second largest) national park, ideal for an extended road trip from Edmonton for serious travelers!

 3. Lake Louise & Moraine Lake